 A few months ago we scheduled my 2-year-old son's first anesthetized surgery.
+As a parent this is one of scariest things I've been through.
 He had to have tubes put in his ears and his adenoids shaved down.
 Pretty routine procedures but that doesn't mean that a mom won't worry that her child will be that tiny percentage of people who have something go wrong.
 So I did a little research online, made myself a bag of stuff to keep me busy, and charged my cell phone.
 I made it through the event without completely going crazy so I guess I succeeded.
 Here are a few tips on how to maintain some level of sanity while your child is having surgery.

 Surf the web and find a few new blogs to read.
-I love catching up on Buzzfeed, Scary Mommy, and Mommy Needs Vodka.
+I love catching up on Pint-Sized NOLA, Buzzfeed, Scary Mommy, and Mommy Needs Vodka.
 Add whatever is on your guilty pleasure blog list for some mindless entertainment.

 You can do this.
 You will do this.
 I did it and I'm not the most stable person there is!